Bluesoup | How To Report On Ad Campaign Results (and Prove ROI) |…

 Keep it flowing

 Your main report should follow a logical flow.
 Begin with overall campaign performance against stated objectives, then dive into channel-specific results, audience insights, and finally, optimisation recommendations.
-Use visuals to highlight key findings and make complex data accessible to non-technical stakeholders.

 Paint a picture

-Visuals makes complex data easier to understand.
-Choose the right charts, use consistent colours and add clear labels to highlight relationships in your data.
 Don't overwhelm readers with every available metric.
-Instead, select the data points that support your narrative and help stakeholders understand what's working and what isn't.
+Instead, select the data points that support your narrative to help stakeholders understand what's working and what isn't.

-Context is everything in campaign reporting.
+Context is everything.
 Compare current performance to previous periods, industry benchmarks and stated goals.
-The average cost per lead in Google Ads in 2025 is $70.11 (£51).
-Knowing where you stand relative to industry standards helps frame your results appropriately.
+For example, the average cost per lead in Google Ads in 2025 is $70.11 (£51).
+Knowing where you stand relative to industry standards helps frame your results.
+Take a look at our blog: How much it costs to advertise on Google in 2025

 Proving ROI beyond simple calculations

-Basic ROI calculations are a great starting point, but marketers know it's worth digging deeper to uncover the real story behind their campaign results.
-Interestingly, studies indicate that media investments typically generate as much return in the first four months as they do in the following 20 months combined.
+Studies indicate that media investments typically generate as much return in the first four months as they do in the following 20 months combined.
 So, if you want a complete picture of your campaign's impact, you need to consider both immediate wins and long-term outcomes.

 Consider attribution models